nesl/auritus/README.md

 ## Framework Architecture

 There are four modules in Auritus.
 We provide the necessary code and guide to work with each module in four models, namely ```Data Collection Module```, ```Data Labeling Module```, ```Filter Development and Deployment```, and ```Model Development and Deployment```.
 We also provide the dataset in the ```Dataset``` folder.
 Each folder has extensive guides on how to use the contents of each module.
-Lastly, we provide code for the three canonical applications we showcased in the paper, namely fall detection, binaural audio rendering and interacting with AR frameworks.
+Lastly, we provide code for the three canonical applications we showcased in the paper in the folder titled ```Applications```, namely fall detection, binaural audio rendering and interacting with AR frameworks.

 ## Required items if you want to collect your own dataset
 - An Android Smartphone